Biography & meditation on ‘the elephant man’

 Elective Affinities, Agnes b, Paris 1999

-Selected film festival and curated screenings:
+Selected high-profile film festival and curated screenings:

 Museo Reina Sofia, Madrid 2023